 Mandatory activation via the Segway-Ninebot app

 When a Segway electric scooter leaves the factory, it is systematically limited to 15 km/h and emits continuous beeps until it has been activated via the official mobile app.
-This is a safety measure imposed by the manufacturer, intended to force the user to follow a specific protocol before hitting the road.
+This is a safety measure imposed by the manufacturer, designed to force the user to follow a specific protocol before hitting the road.

-This process includes creating a Segway account, Bluetooth pairing between the electric scooter and your smartphone, as well as mandatory viewing of a prevention tutorial on driving and safety rules.
+This process includes creating a Segway account, Bluetooth pairing between the electric scooter and your smartphone, as well as mandatory viewing of a safety tutorial on driving and safety rules.
 This activation also helps protect your device by linking it to your personal account, a good way to deter thieves.

 Other possible causes of beeps at startup